mxtommy/Kip/README.md

 # About Kip

-Kip is a marine instrumentation package to display Signalk data.
+Kip is a marine instrumentation package to display Signal K data.
 Kip, much like modern expensive MFDs, is very flexible and can be split up in any arrangement and display any kind of data available.

 # Design Goal